nicksessa/Paladin-react/README.md

 The gameplay revolves around tables from a pen and paper game called "Knight of Destiny" by Victor Jarmusz and Andrea Sfiligoi.
 The combat uses a modified version taken from the old choose your adventure game "Grail Quest" by JH Brennan.

+The inspiration for the look and feel of the game comes from another RPG style game called "The Boring RPG" which you can find online and in GitHub incidently.

 ## Gameplay

 As the player's character progresses in the game, key stats are updated in the top Navbar.
 These include the name of the character, hit points (health), piety, money, rebellion level, etc.